eaprelsky/infodynamics/book/09_01_individual_validation.md

 Our validation results have profound implications for understanding human cognition:

-**Universal Principles**: Information physics appears to describe fundamental laws of consciousness that apply across individuals and tasks.
+**Universal Principles**: Information dynamics appears to describe fundamental laws of consciousness that apply across individuals and tasks.

 **Electrical Nature**: Human cognition literally operates according to electrical principles, not just metaphorically.